llamaxyz/llama/docs/README.md

 # Llama Overview

-Llama is an onchain governance framework.
+Llama is an onchain governance and access control framework.
 It uses non-transferable NFTs to encode access control, features programmatic control of funds, and includes modular strategies to define action execution rules.

 ## Topics